roccotsi/multi-information-display/README.md

 # multi-information-display
-Displays multi informations (example: weather and lotto) with an ESP8266
+Displays multi informations (weather and lotto) with an ESP8266

 Used hardware:
-* Nodemcu
+* Nodemcu (ESP8266 board)
 * 20x4 display (connected via I2C)

 Used libraries: